Seagate/cortx-motr/doc/pdclust/index.rst

 list:

     - units of an object are uniformly distributed across all devices,
     - fraction of parity groups shared by any 2 devices is the same.
+This means that when a device fails, each surviving device should read (approximately) the same number of units during repair.

 .. image:: layout-uniform.png